justintu/DataStructures/README.md

 DataStructures
 ==============
-Java implementation of some data structures for CSSE230.
+Java implementation of some data structures for CSSE230 (freshman year).